One coupling sometimes found in fiction is when a man and a woman pair up despite not having any kind of common language

 - In a Silver Age Superman story, humanoid alien astronauts from two worlds crashed on a planet.
 His name was Kryp, hers Ton.
 Neither spoke the other's language.
 Once they got past figuring out how to identify themselves, the rest sort of fell into place, since they were stranded.

-- It has to be a common fixture for Kryptonians, since, in the current Modern Age reboot of the DCU, Daxamites are an off-shot of Kryptonians and an alien race known as the Aboriginal Daxamites.
+- It has to be a common fixture for Kryptonians, since, in the Modern Age reboot of the DCU, Legion of Super-Heroes Daxamites are an off-shot of Kryptonians and an alien race known as the Aboriginal Daxamites.
 The retelling lampshades the Adam and Eve Plot, with a friendly Kryptonian asking a cute alien chick to join him in their new city.
 Despite the girl obviously speaking a different language from Kryptonian, she warms up at the friendly gesture, hinting at the origins of the current Daxamite race.

 - In the Marvel Comics crossover The Secret Wars, the Human Torch and later Colossus both fall in love with an alien woman with healing powers who befriends the heroes, despite not speaking any Earth languages.